StrangeBeeCorp/docs/docs/thehive/user-guides/organization/configure-organization/manage-feeders/about-feeders.md

 Alert feeders allow your organization to automate data retrieval at a defined frequency from an external service through an HTTP API call.
 The retrieved data is then converted into alerts using [a function](../manage-functions/about-functions.md).
 Each alert feeder supports only one function.

-Alert feeders do not perform bi-directional synchronization.
+Alert feeders don't perform bi-directional synchronization.

-In addition to alerts, alert feeders can also generate cases and tasks.
+Alert feeders can also generate cases and tasks beyond alerts.

 ### Alert feeder functions

 !!! tip "Feeder function examples"
     Feeder function examples are available in [a dedicated GitHub repository]().
 You can contribute by sharing feeder functions you’ve written.

-You should not manually create an alert feeder function as a standalone function, as it cannot be linked to an alert feeder.
+Don't manually create an alert feeder function as a standalone function, because you can't link it to an alert feeder.
 Instead, [create it directly within the alert feeder](create-a-feeder.md).
 Once created, the function is automatically added to the [functions list](../manage-functions/about-functions.md) with the type *feeder*.

 You can then modify it either [from the functions list](../manage-functions/edit-a-function.md) or [the alert feeder configuration](edit-a-feeder.md).